CON/COR/EXP/CAN VTEC Logic

 3. The product sent out has a typo and you want to correct it.
 Highlight the event row in the Console and right click.

 This will bring up a menu of options and actions you can perform, one of which is Corrections.
-Select to Correct This Event (Issued a number mins ago).
+Select to Correct This Event (Issued # mins ago).
+A popup box will appear with segments available to correct.
+Select the event you just issued with the typo.

-Note: If the window for issuing a correction has passed you will get a popup dialog box informing you of the missed time window.
+NOTE: If the window for issuing a correction has passed, you will get a popup dialog box informing you of the missed time window.

 4. The HID will populate with the usual text as it would when you are starting a warning or issuing a severe weather statement (SVS).
 It is here that you will correct any text or product formatting errors in the originally issued product.
+Click Preview and make sure the VTEC of the event is COR.

-If you view the formatter tab the header should include "CCA" and "...CORRECTED" in the product type.
+If you view the formatter tab, the header should include "CCA" and "...CORRECTED" in the product type.

 An additional option is present in the Product Editor to Review Corrections.

-Selecting this option will bring up a comparison popup window that links the text that has been changed between the uncorrected and corrected events.
+Selecting this option will bring up a comparison pop-up window that links the text that has been changed between the uncorrected and corrected events.
 The text lines that are different or corrected will be linked.
 On the right side of the comparisons window are icons/buttons to quickly jump to differences/changes in the text products.

 Part C: Expiration (EXP)

-3. You may wait for the expiration period of the product, or more practically adjust the CAVE clock to a time 5 minutes before the end time of the event.
+4. You may wait for the expiration period of the product, or more practically adjust the CAVE clock to a time 5 minutes before the end time of the event.

 Part D: Cancel (CAN)

-3. With the newly issued event left click to highlight it in the Hazard Services console, then right click on the highlighted event.
-A menu should appear with an option to End This.
-You may also use the End Number Selected Issued events to cancel multiple events at once.
-You would do this by first highlighting multiple events in the console then right clicking and selecting that option, however for this jobsheet continue with the End This option.
+NOTE: You may also use the End # Selected Issued menu option to cancel multiple events at once.
+You would do this by first highlighting multiple events in the Console, then right clicking and selecting that option.
+For this jobsheet we will continue with the End This option.

 4. The status of the event will change to ENDING.